itenfay/DYFStore/README-en.md

 ## Demo

-To learn more, please clone (` git clone https://github.com/dgynfi/DYFStore.git `) this project to the local directory.
+To learn more, please clone this project (`git clone https://github.com/dgynfi/DYFStore.git`) to the local directory.

 ## Feedback is welcome